Exploring Defers

 Sources

-When first learning go the immediate keyword that stands out to most developer is probably defer.
-It is probably one of the most unique thing about go and requires a small shift in thinking.
+When first learning Go, the immediate keyword that stands out to most developers is probably defer.
+It is probably one of the most unique things about Go and requires a small shift in thinking.
+On the surface it looks simple — run this when the function exits — but the details of when arguments are evaluated, how closures interact, and how pointers behave can produce surprising results.
+This post walks through those edge cases.

 defer foo()

 In the Defer, Panic, and Recover article the example provided is that one of opening and closing a file.
-Lets take a closer look at some of the interactions can playout using defers.
+Let’s take a closer look at some of the interactions that can play out using defers.

 type SafeVal struct {